Robert Hanssen: Convicted US spy found dead in Colorado prison

 - Published

-Robert Hanssen, 79, a former FBI agent who admitted to spying for Moscow, has been found dead in prison.
+Robert Hanssen, 79, an FBI agent-turned-Russian mole who is notorious as one of the most damaging spies in US history, has been found dead in prison.

 He was discovered unresponsive at a maximum-security facility in Florence, Colorado, on Monday morning.

-Hanssen, sentenced in 2002 to life in prison for espionage, had received more than $1.4m in cash, diamonds, and money paid into Russian accounts.
+Hanssen received more than $1.4m in cash, diamonds, and money paid into Russian accounts.
+Three hundred agents worked on his case.

-He was living at the time in a modest four-bedroom house in suburban Virginia with his wife and six children.
+Hanssen was living at the time in a modest four-bedroom house in suburban Virginia with his wife and six children.

-Hanssen became an FBI officer on 12 January 1976, but is now known as the most damaging spy in the bureau's history.

-Because of his counterintelligence role, he had access to classified information and in 1985 he started his criminal activity, sending information to Russia and the former Soviet Union.
+Because of his counterintelligence role, he had access to classified information and in 1985 he started his criminal activity, sending material to Russia and the former Soviet Union.

-He used the alias "Ramon Garcia" when corresponding with them.
+Hanssen, who became an FBI officer on 12 January 1976, used the alias "Ramon Garcia" when corresponding with his handlers.

 According to the FBI's website, he "compromised numerous human sources, counterintelligence techniques, investigations, dozens of classified US government documents, and technical operations of extraordinary importance and value".